 Meaning

-The message behind “The love of the famous, like all strong passions, is quite abstract.
-Its intensity can be measured mathematically, and it is independent of persons.” revolves around love.
-It suggests that love strengthens when nurtured, making it relatable to many people's experiences.Theme
+“The love of the famous, like all strong passions, is quite abstract.
+Its intensity can be measured mathematically, and it is independent of persons.” presents a viewpoint centered on love.
+It implies that love strengthens when nurtured and encourages us to remember that love cannot be controlled, only appreciated.Theme

 Susan Sontag appears frequently in quote anthologies.
 Their reflections often relate to themes like love.Style and Structure